vitalijr2/mock-loggers/readme.md

 - for JDK Platform Logging in [mock-loggers-jdk-platform-logging](jdk-platform-logging)
 - for SLF4J in [mock-loggers-slf4j](slf4j)

+## Other logging libraries and frameworks

+- [Apache Log4j: Unit Testing in Maven][log4j-unit-testing-in-maven]
+- [Unit Test logback Using JUnit][logback-unit-test-using-junit], it's old but gold

 ## Credits

 There are two projects which inspired me to make this library: